ezcater/zeebe_bpmn_rspec/README.md

 The current gem and approach have some limitations:

-1. You can interact with only one workflow at a time.
+1. You can interact with only one process at a time.

 ## Development